Residents' FAQ

 -

 Yes, you may authorise a non-household member to claim your household vouchers.
-He or she should bring along your notification letter sent to your household, a completed Authorisation Form and necessary supporting documents (specified in the authorisation form) to the CC.
+He or she should bring along your notification letter sent to your household, a completed Authorisation Form for CDC Vouchers 2025 (January) or Authorisation Form for CDC Vouchers 2025 (May) and necessary supporting documents (specified in the authorisation form) to the CC.

 -

-When you are signing up for your vouchers, a One Time Password (OTP) will be sent to the mobile number you have keyed in for verification.
+When you sign up for your vouchers, a One Time Password (OTP) will be sent to the mobile number you have keyed in for verification, to ensure vouchers will not be sent to the wrong mobile number.
 If you had keyed in the wrong mobile number, you will not receive the One Time Password and you can return to the previous page to key in your mobile number again.

 Vouchers will only be sent after you have verified your mobile number, which helps to ensure vouchers will not be sent to the wrong mobile number.